gvwilson/sensibleadventures/shapers/shapers.md

 Each attack is treated as a contest:

-1. The attacker declares their target.
+1. The attacker declares who or what they are attacking.
 2. The target says whether they are going to use one of their actions for defense.
-3. If the defender *isn't* using an action for defense, the attacker rolls two dice and adds their bonus, and succeeds if get the score required by the target's Size.
+3. If the defender *isn't* using an action for defense, the attacker succeeds if they roll their rating with the appropriate skill.
-4. If the defender *is* using an action for defense, both players roll, and the attack succeeds if the attacker's score is equal to or higher than the defender's.
+4. If the defender *is* using an action for defense, the attack succeeds if the attacker makes their roll *and* the defender misses a roll.
+    This is different from a regular contest roll. the attacker doesn't have to beat the defender's roll---the attacker has to succeed and the defender has to fail.

 There are a few special cases:

+1. If an attack is a complete surprise, the defender doesn't get a defense roll.
-1. If the target hasn't had their turn yet, their defense uses up an action for that turn (i.e., if they defend themselves against one attack, they only have one other action free to use when their turn comes around).
+2. If the target hasn't had their turn yet, their defense uses up an action for that turn (i.e., if they defend themselves against an attack, they can only use one other action when their turn comes around).
-2. If the target has already used all of their actions, they can borrow an action from their next turn to use for defense.
+3. If the target has already used all of their actions, they can borrow an action from their next turn to use for defense.
     In practice,
-    this often means that the character with the higher Fitness gets two attacks in the first turn, then one attack each turn after that.
+    this often means that the character with the higher Fitness gets two attacks in the first turn, then one attack each turn after that
+    (since they're borrowing actions from future turns for defense).
-3. If someone is attacked three or more times in a turn, then the only defense against the third and subsequent attacks is a fluke roll.
+4. If someone is attacked three or more times in a turn, then the only defense against the third and subsequent attacks is a fluke roll.
-4. If the attack is a sneak attack, the defender can't even use a fluke roll to defend.
-    Instead, the attack is based on beating the target's Size, and the Director may give the attacker an additional bonus of +1 (for a ranged attack) or +2 (for an up-close attack).

 ## Health and Injury

-Every character has a fixed number of **[health points](#g:health-point)** (HP) equal to the target figure for their Size, plus or minus one point for each step their Fitness is away from Average.
+Every character has a fixed number of **[health points](#g:health-point)** (HP). equal to the target figure for their Size, plus or minus one point for each step their Fitness is away from Average.